AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/overview.md

 * Submit form data directly to Microsoft Excel or Google Sheets or email addresses.
 * Monitor your forms performance through real use monitoring (RUM)

-#### AEM Authoring features
+#### WYSIWYG Authoring features

-AEM Authoring provides a WYSIWYG interface (Adaptive Forms Editor) for building forms and offers all the capabilities of Document-based Authoring, plus a wide range of additional features:
+WYSIWYG Authoring provides a WYSIWYG interface (Adaptive Forms Editor) for building forms and offers all the capabilities of Document-based Authoring, plus a wide range of additional features:

 * Advanced rules editor for creating complex logic.
 * Server-side extensibility for custom functionalities.